Romyadhy/Romyadhy/README.md

 - 👋 Hi, I’m @Romyadhy
 - 👀 I’m interested in FullStack Web Dev, GameDev, ML-DL, and Cyber stuff
-- 🌱 I’m currently learning to be better person
+- 🌱 I’m currently learning to be better at code
 - 📫 How to reach me @romyady221@gmail.com
 - This is my current Portofolio:> https://romyadhy-portofolio.vercel.app/